Pointwise convergence of noncommutative Fourier series: Maximal inequalities and pointwise convergence

 We may also find a projection $f_m \in \cM$ such that

 Let $e=\bigwedge_m (e_m \wedge f_m)$.
 Then and for any $m\geq1$,

 which means that $\lim_{n\to \infty}\|\Phi_n(x)e\|_\infty =0$.
 Therefore, $\Phi_n(x)$ converge a.u. to $0$. \end{proof}

 We recall the following well-known fact, which is of essential use for our arguments.
-The following maximal inequalities and the a.u. convergence on dense subspaces are given in \cite{jungexu07ergodic}, and the a.u. convergence on $L_p$-spaces then follows from Proposition \ref{prop:Phix-x in Lp M C0} (1).
+The following maximal inequalities and the pointwise convergence on $L_p$-spaces are given in \cite{jungexu07ergodic}.
 We recall that a map $T$ is said to be \emph{symmetric} if $\tau(T(x)^*y)=\tau(x^*T(y))$ for any $x, y \in \cS_\cM$. \begin{proposition} Let $(S_t)_{t\in \bR_+}$ be a semigroup of unital completely positive trace preserving and symmetric maps on $\mathcal M$.
 We have